Detoxify: A framework for abusive text transformation using LLMs: Methodology

 In Stage 4, we test the respective LLMs on a subset of reviews extracted from our large dataset of mixed abusive and non-abusive content.
 Our goal is to evaluate each model's ability to predict whether a review is abusive or non-abusive.
-By experimenting with different API settings, such as modifying safety guidelines and adjusting language preferences, we explored the models' effectiveness in handling abusive language.
+We explored the models' effectiveness in handling abusive language by experimenting with different API settings, such as modifying safety guidelines and adjusting language preferences.
 This early evaluation highlighted the strengths and limitations of each model, helping us identify areas where further fine-tuning could enhance performance for the larger dataset.
 These preliminary results laid the groundwork for the subsequent stages of our framework.
-We also perform bigram and trigram analysis to identify the most common sequence of words, then compare the transformation rates between Gemini and Groq models.
+We also implement bigram and trigram analysis to identify the most common sequence of words.
+We also compare the transformation rates between Gemini and Groq models.

 In Stage 5, we utilise the respective LLMs for the transformation of abusive reviews into non-abusive and polite versions.
 We select a subset of reviews from the dataset and design a prompt to instruct the models to reframe the text in a polite and respectful tone.